 The second phase of the Our Salem project focused on broad community engagement to inform Salem's vision for the future and ultimately the next step of updating the Comprehensive Plan.
 The City, working with a consultant team, learned about the community's needs and desires for Salem's future through a variety of in-person and online community meetings, events, workshops, surveys, and more.
-This visioning phase of the project began in the summer of 2019 and culminated in a document called the Our Salem Vision, which was presented to and accepted by the City Council in the spring of 2021.
+This visioning phase of the project began in the summer of 2019 and culminated in a document called the Our Salem Vision, which was presented to and accepted by the City Council in the spring of 2020.
+That vision reflects the ideas and aspirations of thousands of community members.